 Note!
 Amino Labs kits contain the same or similar ingredients in most of its kits but it is important to remember that the bacteria, the antibiotics, DNA plasmid, and the different buffers are made to fit perfectly together.
-Make sure you keep kit components separated!
+Make sure you keep kit components separated.
+Caution: one of the kit components has a strong odor.
+If you are sensitive to odors, this kit may not be ideal for you.